 - Make the filling

-- 3. Bring the half-and-half, half of the sugar, and the salt to a simmer in a medium saucepan over medium-high heat, stirring occasionally.
+- 4. Bring the half-and-half, half the sugar, and the salt to a simmer in a medium saucepan over medium-high heat, stirring occasionally.

-- 4. As the half-and-half mixture begins to simmer, in a separate bowl, whisk the egg yolks, the remaining sugar, and cornstarch together until smooth.
+- 5. As the half-and-half mixture begins to simmer, in a separate bowl, whisk the egg yolks, the remaining sugar, and cornstarch until smooth.

-- 5. Slowly whisk about 1 cup of the simmering half-and-half mixture into the yolks (to temper).
-Then slowly whisk the tempered yolks into the simmering half-and-half mixture and reduce the heat to medium.
+- 6. Slowly whisk about 1 cup simmering half-and-half mixture into the yolks to temper them.
+(This means to slowly change the temperature so the eggs don’t curdle.)
+Then slowly whisk the tempered yolks into the remaining simmering half-and-half mixture and reduce the heat to medium.
 Whisking constantly, return the mixture to a simmer and cook until thickened and a few bubbles burst on the surface, about 30 seconds.
-Off the heat, whisk in the butter, then the chocolates, and finally the vanilla until completely smooth.
+Remove from the heat and immediately whisk in the butter, then the chocolates, and finally the vanilla, whisking until completely smooth.

-- 6. Pour the warm filling into the baked, cooled pie crust.
-Lay a sheet of plastic wrap flush to the surface of the filling to prevent a skin from forming and refrigerate until the filling is cold and firm, at least 3 hours.
+- 7. Pour the warm filling into the baked, cooled pie crust.
+Cover with plastic wrap, pressing it flush against the surface of the filling to prevent a skin from forming.
+Refrigerate until the filling is cold and firm, at least 3 hours.
+(The pie, without the topping, can be wrapped tightly and refrigerated for up to 1 day.)

 - Make the topping